 As a homeowner, a large percentage of your wealth is the equity that has built up in your property over the years.
 How do you access this without having to sell your home?

-Our experts can guide you through your lifetime mortgage options, to get a mortgage that is right for you.
+We can refer you to an authorised specialist who can guide you through your lifetime mortgage options, to get a mortgage that is right for you.

 As the name suggests, a lifetime mortgage will last for life, only being repaid when your house is sold, which is usually on death or upon moving into long term care.